vivishno/testRepoName/README.md

 #### parameters_file (Parameters File)

 The action tries to load a JSON file in the `.cloud/.azure` folder in your repository, which specifies details for the model deployment to your Azure Machine Learning Workspace.
 By default, the action expects a file with the name `arm_deploy.json`.
 If your JSON file has a different name, you can specify it with this parameter.
-Note that none of these values are required and, in the absence, default sample file will be used.
+Note that none of these values are required and, in the absence deployment will be done using arm template file alone.

 A sample file can be found in this repository in the folder `.cloud/.azure`.
 The parameters file parameters are configurable and can be changed by user accordingly.